Mayor of Yangon

 The Mayor of Yangon (ရန်ကုန်မြို့တော်ဝန်) is the head of Yangon's government.
-The mayor concurrently serves as the chairman of the Yangon City Development Committee.
+The mayor concurrently serves as the chairman of the Yangon City Development Committee and a municipal minister of Yangon Region Government.

 History

 The office of the mayor and the municipal government of Rangoon were established by the British colonial government in 1874 per the Act of 1874, Article 7.
 The charter of the municipal government was changed per the Burma Act of 1898, and again updated per the City of Rangoon Municipal Act of August 1922.

 List

 The following is a list of mayors of Yangon, Myanmar.